connie-feng/connie-feng.github.io/_posts/2000-01-03-feel-better.md

 ### Discipline
 * Cravings and desires are always changing based on your brain and environment.
 Don't fall for desires that satisfy short-term goals but don't fulfill the long-term goals of your true self.
 For example, having seconds or that extra dessert will satisfy your short-term cravings, but not your long-term health goals; lashing out when you're feeling angry might make you feel better now, but will make you feel worse later.

+### Meditation
+* Take deep breaths.
+Imagine inhaling positive energy and exhaling all the negative energy.

 ### Gratitude
 * Think about how adorable your mom is.
 (TODO: add text photos)
+* Think about how adorable your dad is, and that expression on his face when he's trying to hold back a mischievous smile.